Bake Play Smile

 • Make it vegan - swap feta for a plant-based cheese or marinated tofu.

-• Add grains - stir through cooked quinoa or farro to make this a completely balanced meal.
+• Add grains- stir in cooked quinoa or farro to make this a well-balanced meal.

-How To Make Roast Pumpkin Salad With Feta, Pine Nuts And Baby Spinach
+How To Make Roast Pumpkin Salad with Feta, Pine Nuts & Spinach

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.